-There are currently several FDA-approved medications for the treatment of various types of addiction in adults.
+There are currently several FDA-approved medications for the treatment of various types of addiction in adults, as indicated in Table 13.
 For more information on Naloxone Administration and Availability, please see SAPC Bulletin Number 19-04.
-Research and clinical experience have not identified any age-specific safety concerns for MAT and all treatment options should be considered for patients of all ages.
-The following table (Table 9) is a list of FDA-approved medications for addiction treatment:

-Table 9FDA-Approved Medications for Addiction Treatment Options
+Table 13.
+Medications for Addiction Treatment Options

-Opioid Use Disorder (OUD) Alcohol Use Disorder (AUD) Tobacco Use Disorder (TUD) Methadone (oral methadone for the indication of OUD is only available via OTPs) Naltrexone Oral and long-acting injectable formulations effective for AUD Varenicline Oral formulation Buprenorphine Sublingual or injectable buprenorphine formulations for the indication of OUD Disulfiram Oral formulation Bupropion Oral formulation Naltrexone Long-acting injectable formulation is preferred to oral for OUD Acamprosate Oral formulation Nicotine Replacement Therapy Transdermal patch, transmucosal gum/lozenge, inhaler, nasal spray formulations Naloxone Injectable or Intranasal Formulations that Reverse Opioid Overdose
+Opioid Use Disorder (OUD) Alcohol Use Disorder (AUD) Tobacco Use Disorder (TUD) Methadone (oral methadone is only available via OTPs for the indication of OUD) Naltrexone Oral and long-acting injectable formulations effective for AUD Varenicline Buprenorphine Sublingual or injectable buprenorphine formulations for the indication of OUD Disulfiram Oral formulation Bupropion Naltrexone Long-acting injectable formulation is preferred to oral for OUD Acamprosate Nicotine Replacement Therapy Naloxone Injectable or Intranasal Formulations that Reverse Opioid Overdose